 If coming from the north, you’ll have to turn left just before you reach Misurina.
 If you are at the lake, you already drove too far.
 Once again, Tre Cime is clearly signposted.

 Once you are on this road (see map), you just drive all the way up until it ends at a huge parking area near Rifugio Auronzo.
 On your way, you’ll have to stop at the toll booth and pay for driving this scenic road, Strada Panoramica delle Tre Cime di Lavaredo.
-The first time we visited, the fee for a regular car was 25 EUR, last time it was already 30 EUR, and it’s very likely they’ll increase it even more in the future.
+On our most recent visit, the toll fee for a regular car was 30 EUR, and it’s very likely they’ll increase it even more in the future.

 Unless you are prepared to hike the last 5 km uphill (not recommended), there is no way around it.
 However, just before the toll booth, there is a small parking area.
 So if you want to leave your car here, you can.
 We saw a couple of people hitchhiking from here, but you also have to do it on your way back.